samanthaghraves/Database-Project/README.md

 And finally there's the questions.txt file, which simply shows the output.

+###Setting Up The Project

+So, to begin, you need a database to access.
+We used newsdata.sql, however, any database will work.
+You enter the database name into the DB_NAME variable, so that the python program knows where to look.

+Once you do that, you're all set.
+Just make sure that the database and this python script are in the same directory, and you just run "python3 questions.py".

+IF you want to use this program to run different queries or check a different database, you're going to want to check the below section.
+It will tell you what you need to know.

-###HOW TO USE THIS THING###
+###HOW TO USE THIS THING

 This script takes a database name, or DB_NAME, and that is the database that we are working on.

 After that, you input 3 queries.
-For this project, I was attempting to answer 3 questions using the database I was provided.
+For this program, I was attempting to answer 3 questions using the database I was provided.

 1. What are the three most popular articles of all time?